 A laparoscopy is a conservative surgical procedure that can correct an ovarian torsion if an early diagnosis is made.
 The surgeon will make one or more small incisions in the abdomen and insert a laparoscope – a small, thin, flexible instrument with a lighted tip – into the surgical site to guide the correction procedure to the hemorrhagic torsed ovary.

 In most cases of ovarian torsion, the ovary cannot be salvaged.
 In these cases, the ovary and usually the fallopian tube must be surgically removed in a procedure called a salpingo-oophorectomy.

 Complications of Ovarian Torsion

-The most dangerous risk of an ovarian torsion is the cut off of the major blood vessels to the ovary.
+The most dangerous risk of ovarian torsion is the cut off of the arterial flow to the ovary.
 If the ovarian torsion is not treated quickly, there is a high likelihood that the ovary will have been starved of blood for too long and will have succumbed to necrosis.
 This usually means that the dead or dying ovary will need to be surgically removed from the body.

 If you believe you are experiencing symptoms of, or suffering from Ovarian Torsion, or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.